MrSharot/Flight-Reservatiin-javafx-jsp-js/README.md

 # Flight-Reservatiin-javafx-jsp-js
-# its a incomplete project, only javafx part was done!
+# its an incomplete project, only javafx part was done!